brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 The results showed that when administering either syrup or lozenges within 24 hours of the onset of symptoms, healthy people taking zinc suffered colds of a shorter duration and of lesser severity.

-This confirms what many people have long thought about zinc, that it helps fight the common cold when taken at the onset of symptoms.
+This confirms what many people have long thought about <!--StartFragment-->**[Zinc](https://meehanmd.ehealthpro.com/products/zinc-supreme-90-vegetarian-capsules)**<!--EndFragment-->, that it helps fight the common cold when taken at the onset of symptoms.
 The review stopped short of recommending any specific dose of zinc, citing the need for further studies to establish optimal formulations and durations of treatment.

 Zinc is not recommended for anyone with an underlying health condition, like lowered immune function, asthma or chronic illness.